Cybersecurity Practices for Secure Infrastructure

 11. End-of-life Systems

-When the manufacturer no longer supports end-of-life systems.
-This means that they are no longer being updated with security patches.
+When the manufacturer no longer supports end-of-life systems, this means that they are no longer being updated with security patches or fixes altogether.
 As a result, these systems are more vulnerable to attack.

 What is it: It involves adopting industry-standard practices for life cycle management for hardware and software.
 It is necessary to reduce the risk of using outdated technology that is no longer supported.